Field Director: Tom Hickson

 Call Mark: 920-203-9099

-Growing up in Oshkosh, WI on the western shoreline of Lake Winnebago in a bay situated adjacent to the EAA AirVenture Seaplane Base gave Wrasse his first exposure to aviation.
-Having the largest air show 3 miles away and the busiest seaplane base in the world at his doorstep was the backdrop to a lifetime of aviation.
+A Wisconsin native and growing up in Oshkosh, WI on the western shoreline of Lake Winnebago in a bay situated adjacent to the EAA AirVenture Seaplane Base gave Wrasse his first exposure to aviation.
+Having the world’s largest air show 3 miles away and the busiest seaplane base in the world at his doorstep was the backdrop to a lifetime of aviation experiences.

-Back in 1979 at the age of 12 while fishing in his boat at the Seaplane Base, Wrasse met Al Ziebell and Bill (co-founders) of the Base.
-This started his first year of volunteering where he towed airplanes to their moorings.
-Wrasse’s volunteering efforts continued throughout the years and in 1998 became the 3rd Seaplane Base Chairman and held that position until 2003 when family time became too valuable.
-In 2017, he was asked once again to step in as Chairman and currently continues in that role focusing on preserving the past while planning for the future.
-This year will be his 39th year of EAA volunteer service.
+Back in 1979 at the age of 12, Wrasse started his first year of volunteering where he towed airplanes to their moorings.
+Wrasse’s volunteering effort continued throughout the years and is currently the Chairman of The EAA AirVenture Seaplane Base where he focuses on preserving the past while planning for the future.

-After receiving his first airplane ride from Al, in a Piper J-4 Cub Coupe on floats, Wrasse was bitten by the aviation/seaplane bug.
-At age 15, Wrasse started flying lessons with soloing at age 16 and obtained his license at age 17, receiving his seaplane rating shortly thereafter.
+After receiving his first airplane ride, in a Piper J-4 Cub Coupe on floats, Wrasse was bitten by the aviation/seaplane bug.
+At age 15, Wrasse started flying lessons with soloing at age16 and obtained his license at age 17, receiving his seaplane rating shortly thereafter.
 His aviation pursuit continued to obtain his commercial, instrument, multi-engine, multi-engine sea, flight engineer, instrument instructor, advanced ground instructor, gold seal flight instructor and airline transport pilot with multiple type ratings in various large aircraft.
-This focused pursuit led to his current position as Captain for American Airlines, currently in his 28th year.
+This focused pursuit led to his current position as Captain for American Airlines, currently in his 30th year.

 His aviation passion has also kept him in general aviation owning several airplanes throughout the years.
-His seaplane collection, includes straight floats in the Cessna 180, 182 and Aeronca Champ.
-Amphibious float aircraft have been a Husky and his newly acquired Maule M-7 Super Rocket on 3000’s.
-Wrasse has flown and taught in multiple seaplanes from champs to albatrosses and several in between.
-Seaplane experiences have included extensive flying in the U.S., Canada, Alaska, Bahamas and the Caribbean.
+His seaplane collection, have included straight floats on the Cessna 180, 182 and Aeronca Champ.
+Amphibious float aircraft have been a Husky and his newly acquired Maule M-7 Super Rocket on WipLine 3000’s.
+Wrasse’s experience isn’t just float-equipped aircraft, he’s typed in the Grumman HU-16/G-111 Albatross and has taught in multiple seaplanes from small to big.
+Seaplane flying experiences have included extensive flying in the U.S., Canada, Alaska, Bahamas and the Caribbean.
 His proudest aviation accomplishment was teaching his two sons how to fly.

-Currently living in Green Bay with his wife Sarah of 27 years, Wrasse has been chosen as the new SPA Field Director for Wisconsin.
-Clearly with a passion for aviation and the seaplane community, he hopes to help protect and promote water flying.
+Currently living in Green Bay with his wife Sarah of 29 years.
+Wrasse clearly has passion for aviation and the seaplane community, he hopes to help protect and promote water flying in Wisconsin.